 This verse refers to the fact that, in order to have a right relationship with God, we must acknowledge the fact that we have sinned.
 Once we admit that we are sinners in need of salvation, then we can accept the grace of God's forgiveness.

-'Return, faithless people,' declares the Lord, 'for I am your husband.
-I will choose you - one from a town and two from a clan - and bring you to Zion.'
+"Return, backsliding children," says ADONAI; "for I am your master.
+I will take you, one from a city, two from a family, and bring you to Tziyon.

 There are those who say this has been fulfilled by the establishment of the state of Israel but that is not so.
 This verse speaks to the fact that God has chosen them and that He will bring them to be with Him but the only way to Him is through Jesus Christ.
 Therefore, this verse speaks to the fact that there will be many Jews who accept Jesus in the final days.
 They will reign with Jesus in Jerusalem (Zion) for a thousand years as John described in Revelation 20.

-Then I will give you shepherds after my own heart, who will lead you with knowledge and understanding.
+I will give you shepherds after my own heart, and they will feed you with knowledge and understanding.

 In this millennial reign, John saw thrones set up and these "shepherds" will be on the thrones with Jesus as the Chief Shepherd.